-6:00 PM - 7:00 PM CHS Back to School Night
+6:00 PM - 7:00 PM Jefferson PTA Family Fun Night

-5:00 PM - 7:00 PM Jefferson Back to School Night
+6:00 PM - 7:00 PM Senior Portfolio Night

 BOARD OF TRUSTEES

-We are a District who prides itself on engaging, challenging and nurturing our students.
+We are a District that prides itself on engaging, challenging and nurturing our students.
 We are proud to offer our students fantastic teachers who are knowledgeable, compassionate, and forward thinking.
 We also provide our students numerous forms of technology to prepare them for a world that is constantly changing.
 In addition, our class offerings are numerous, and ever growing.

-At our comprehensive Cloverdale High School we have amazing teachers who prepare our students for life beyond High School.
+At our comprehensive Cloverdale High School we have amazing teachers who prepare our students for life beyond high school.
 Speaking to this point, in 2015-16 we earned the prestigious Gaston-Caperton award, given to only 50 high schools in the entire country.
-The Gaston Caperton Opportunity Honor Roll recognizes schools for creating opportunities for traditionally underrepresented students; expanding access to higher education by providing students with rigorous academic offerings and innovative college-preparation programs; and demonstrating significant and consistent growth in the number of traditionally underrepresented students and low-income students taking college-level courses, and applying to four or more colleges.
+The Gaston-Caperton Opportunity Honor Roll recognizes schools for creating opportunities for traditionally underrepresented students; expanding access to higher education by providing students with rigorous academic offerings and innovative college-preparation programs; and demonstrating significant and consistent growth in the number of traditionally underrepresented students and low-income students taking college-level courses, and applying to four or more colleges.